Aryanch1/Aryanch1/README.md

 ## About Me

+* Bachelor's student at Vignana Bharathi institution of Technology
 * Master's Student at Wilmington University
 * Backend Engineering & Full-Stack Development
 * Interested in Software Engineer, Backend Engineer, and AI Engineer roles